AviatrixSystems/Docs/HowTos/gateway.rst

 Enable SAML
 ===================

-When SAML is enabled, a VPN client/user authenticates to an identify provider (IDP) directly, instead of the gateway doing it on behalf of the user.
+When SAML is enabled, a VPN client/user authenticates to an identity provider (IDP) directly, instead of the gateway doing it on behalf of the user.

 In this case, you must use Aviatrix VPN Clients.